Fun Thick-legged Flower Beetle Facts For Kids | Kidadl

 What do thick-legged flower beetles look like?

-The thick-legged flower beetle is sexually dimorphic.
-The beetle justifies its name and has thick, swollen legs.
-Male beetles are the only ones that have swollen femora or hind legs.
-The swollen femora are used while mating.
 Females, on the other hand, display thin femora.
-The thick-legged flower beetle, like most beetles, have hardened forewings known as elytra that are slightly separated as a result of which, the underwings are left exposed.
+The thick-legged flower beetle, like most beetles, has hardened forewings known as elytra that are slightly separated as a result of which, the underwings are left exposed.
 These beetles are striking green in color with a coppery or golden sheen.

-Thick-Legged Flower Beetle on a green leaf
+Thick-Legged Flower Beetle on a green leaf.

 How cute are they?